Timothy C. Hain, MD, Most recent update: August 26, 2018

 - Abnormal movement of the eyes, that may depend on the direction of gaze (i.e. ocular motor palsies, internuclear ophthalmoplegia)

 When enumerates all of the possible disturbances, it is amazing that visual vertigo is not more common !
-This likely from the amazing power of our nervous systems to adapt to a variety of sensory and motor issues.
+This likely from the amazing power of our nervous systems to adapt to a variety of sensory and motor issues involving balance.

-Visual dependence is the general term for persons who have increased their weighting of vision.
-This is usually thought to be due to lack of confidence in vestibular or somatosensory input.
-Cousins et al (2014) suggested that visual dependence using the Rod/Disk test was associated with high levels of persistent vestibular symptoms after vestibular neuritis.
+Visual dependence is the general term for persons who have increased their weighting of vision (considering that one may choose between eyes, ears, feet, and internal idea of where one is in space), and hold on to this weighting even when it is not especially relevant.
+This is usually thought to be due to lack of confidence in vestibular or somatosensory (body sensation) input.

-An alternative name for this is "See sick syndrome", or SSS.
+An alternative name, clever but little used, for visual dependence is "See sick syndrome", or SSS.
 This is a term invented by Roderic Gillilan, O.D, an optometrist.
 The link contains a description of how optometrists view visual vertigo.

 How does one measure visual dependence ?

 Usually it is with tests that are vulnerable to cognitive bias such as "psychophysics", or posturography.
-This makes assessment of visual dependence vulnerable to cognitive state, including those who are involved in malingering and makes research studies of visual dependence very vulnerable to bias.
+An example of psychophysics is the observation of Cousins et al (2014) suggested that visual dependence using the Rod/Disk test was associated with high levels of persistent vestibular symptoms after vestibular neuritis.
+Both psychophysics and posturography are very much dependent on cooperation.
+This makes assessment of visual dependence vulnerable to cognitive state, including those who are involved in malingering.
+It also makes research studies of visual dependence very vulnerable to bias.
+Of course, psychological studies of nearly anything are usually difficult to replicate.

 Visual dependence is a subtype of the general category of "sensory integration disorders".
 In order to talk about this we have to make a diversion into systems physiology.